mecid/mecid.github.io/_posts/2022-05-11-modeling-errors-in-swift.md

 As you can see in the example above, we implement the *APIClient* class that uses our *InMemoryCache* class to store downloaded users in memory.
 The code here really smells, it has a bunch of nested do-catch blocks, and the code path is confusing.
 Let's refactor our *InMemoryCache* class to make it friendlier for client code.

+> To learn more about logging in Swift, take a look at my ["Logging in Swift"](/2022/04/06/logging-in-swift/) post.

 We will refactor our error modeling code using three principles described in "A philosophy of software design" book written by John Ousterhout.
 I enjoyed reading it and can recommend it to you without any doubt.

 #### Define errors out of existence